How to Choose the Right International School in Korea for Expat Families

 German and French Curriculum Schools

-These schools are closely connected to their respective education systems and are ideal for families planning to return to Germany or France.
+These schools are closely connected to their respective national education systems and are ideal for families planning to return to Germany or France.

 Location and Commute: A Key Factor for Expat Families